 Please can you explain the process and meaning behind the design submitted for the collaboration?

-Your work is often composed of individual powerful elements complied into a singular design.
+Your work is often composed of individual powerful elements compiled into a singular design.
 Please can you explain the relation of these to the paintings?

 Where do you draw your main influences from?